 My summer vacation with the family started with a week in Scania.
 We stayed in a hotel in Lund and went around to all our favorite places in all corners of Scania.
 The days never got warmer than 19 degrees, so we honked around in the car between farm shops, national parks, cafes and nice little villages.
 Even though my husband is from Skåne, we managed to go to places that he had neither visited before nor barely knew existed, so there were new experiences for the whole family.
 We visited Lund, Vik, Ystad, Brösarp's slopes, Haväng, Kiviksgraven, Krapperup's castle, Nimis, Arild, Skanör, Yangtorp, Smygehuk, Hallamölla waterfall, the English garden in Svabesholm, Stenshuvud National Park, Nordic Sea Winery, Sandhammer and Skillinge.
 Then we had coffee of course a lot…

-Together with some friends we went at the end of July for a week driving holiday around Lake Mälaren.
+Together with some friends we went at the end of July for a week road trip around Mälaren.
 The focus was on activities for our teenage kids, but we also managed to squeeze in some culture and good food.
 We went counter-clockwise around Lake Mälaren, with a detour down towards Lake Vättern.
 I haven't written much from this trip yet, but we visited, among other things, Skultuna, Nora, Wadköping, Stora Sundby Gård, Arboga, Nostalgibyn, Kalkbrottet Uskavi, Karlsborg Fortress, Vadstena Castle, Anundshög, Berg's Locks, Djäknesundet, the bird lake Tåkern and Sjötorp (where we cycled along the Göta canal).
 We had a good stay at the Steam Hotel, Wedevåg manor, Vadstena monastery hotel and Börstorp castle - although it is not easy to find good accommodation on a road trip in Sweden!

 August – Canceled Ireland trip, retreat and a dog!